 The Black Immigrant & Disability Experience: Breaking Down Misconceptions and Bridging the Gap

 People with disabilities often face serious challenges that impact their daily lives, which are compounded for immigrants with disabilities, particularly for those of us who have limited English proficiency.
-During this Fireside Discussion, we will discuss the experience of Black Immigrants with disabilities at the intersection of family, community, and culture and explore policies and programs that can help Black immigrants with disabilities overcome the barriers and challenges they face.
-The discussion will include experiences about working with reasonable accommodations; safe, affordable, and accessible housing; integrated educational opportunities; and access to healthcare.
+On March 26, 2024, DRC’s UMOJA employee resource group and the Public Policy Unit held a fireside discussion around the experience of Black Immigrants with disabilities at the intersection of family, community, and culture.

 Speakers: